 Perspectives, themes and tools involved in the study of modern economic and social history.
 Shows that the historian concentrates upon particular problems and methods of analysis which define the subject of history as a discipline in its own right.
-Provides a degree of unity to the varied knowledge gained by students in other economic history courses; allows students to come to grips with important problems of a general nature.
+Provides a degree of unity to the varied

-Special Subject in Economic and Social History 2
+Special Subject in Economic and Social History 2 Staff Contact: Dr D Meredith